-Through the near-constant negative news from the pandemic, one positive story touching many people is that many regional animal shelters are unprecedently empty.
-With all the extra time at home, families and individuals have become eager to add a pet.
+During the pandemic, many regional animal shelters were unprecedently empty.
+Yet, shelters are filling back up again‡ to pre-pandemic levels and are hoping more potential pet owners decide to adopt.
 If you are considering adopting a cat or dog—or other animal—there are some financial expenses to plan for.

 There is something special about the unconditional love families get from their pets.
-And during a difficult time, we all need a little extra positivity.
 Adding a new member to the family means new expenses for your budget.
 According to Money under 30‡, the annual cost for a dog can range from $380 – $1,170 and the annual cost for a cat can range from $430 – $870.
 These costs can cover a wide variety of pet needs.

 Adopting a pet also means taking care of a pet, so you will need to ensure your furry friend is healthy, which means paying for the services of a veterinarian.